How to Use a B2B Podcast as a Sales & Lead Generation Machine in 2026

 After: Express genuine interest in their goals and future plans

-Pro tip: Block an extra 15 minutes on both sides of your calendar invites specifically for relationship building, and prepare conversation starters in advance.
+Pro tip: We suggest blocking an extra 15 minutes on both sides of your calendar invites for relationship-building and preparing conversation starters in advance.

 The key to turning podcast guests into clients lies in smooth, natural transitions that feel conversational rather than sales-driven.